What do you want?

 What doesn’t have a phone app these days.
 Isn’t this just an “app to far?”.
 Well “yes” and “no”.

-Obviously it’s not critical but it does allow to you to set a temperature, switch on and then it tells you when the kettle’s ready.
+Obviously it’s not critical but it does allow you to set a temperature, switch it on and then it tells you when the kettle’s ready, as long as you have a wi-fi/internet connection.